ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part2.md

 This example creates an initial random normalized vector `v1`.

-Then it creates `N` random normalized vectors, rotates them `π/4` around the `z` axis, adds them to the initial vector and takes the dot product of the initial and the resulting vector.
+Then it creates `N` random normalized vectors, rotates them `π/4` around the `z` axis, adds them to the initial vector, and takes the dot product of the initial and the resulting vector.

 Finally, it prints the sum of all the dot products.

-Use a text editor to save the program below in a file named `eigen-test4.cpp`
+Use a text editor to save the program below in a file named `eigen-test4.cpp`:

 ```C++
 #include <iostream>